makanyane/IWTE/README.md

 # About IWTE
 IWTE stands for Integrated World Terrain Editor, the tool is developed and maintained by **wilddog**.
 It has been the major tool used for modifying battlemap buildings and environments in M2TW.
 It has been expanded in recent years to aid unit/animation editing and provide a map mesh creation function for Rome Remastered. **Makanyane** has been the main tester and documentation writer (and still knows very little about programming!).

 The tool's early development for M2TW settlements was based partly on prior research and development by **Argantonio** and **KnightErrant**.
-We'd extend special thanks to KnightErrant who's code and advice was used as the initial basis for this tool.
+We'd extend special thanks to KnightErrant whose code and advice was used as the initial basis for the tool.

-Please always work on copies of files.
-If you don't, then don't use this tool.. the rest as they say is at your own risk.
 IWTE was created for use with our own mod and is provided free of charge to help other modders.
+Use of the tool is entirely at your own risk.

 # License
 **IWTE disclaimer**